DanielEvansLab/clusterTools/WW-CentOS6.7.md

 This is ok, but I received a bunch of warnings on the worker node when starting R that various environment variables were missing.

 ###R User libraries
+General strategy is to create Rlib dir in devans home directory, and set environment variable to point to the dir.
 ```
 su devans
 mkdir ~/Rlibs